 D'Youville College is undertaking approximately $30 million in capital improvements to grow our capacity to serve students and continue the growth of our athletic programs.

 D'Youville's commitment to the Prospect Hill neighborhood, City of Buffalo and Western New York can be measured by its $53.2 million in capital investment since 1999.
 The college has added academic space, student housing, a new library, athletic facilities and has cooperated with municipal authorities in neighborhood improvements.
-The college has an estimated annual economic impact to the region of over $120 million.
+It's been estimated that D'Youville College provides an annual economic impact to the region of over $120 million.

-The Schools of Arts, Sciences and Education Academic Building
+The D'Youville School of Arts, Sciences and Education Building

 Niagara Street View

 Prospect Street View

 Outdoor Athletic Fields

 There is an immediate need to create the college's first outdoor athletic facilities to enhance athletics to promote a more vibrant campus life and to meet requirements of athletic accrediting bodies for the college's sports teams.
 Land has been steadily acquired and government permits secured to create new facilities at the foot of Porter Avenue.
 These costs are projected at $4,296,000.

 For more detailed information about the capital projects or opportunities to support them, please contact Kathleen Christy, Vice President of Institutional Advancement at (716) 829-7801 or firstname.lastname@example.org.